Herbert Fleischner

-Herbert Fleischner (* January 29, 1944 in London) is an Austrian mathematician.
+Herbert Fleischner (29 January 1944 – 7 October 2025) was an Austrian mathematician.

 Education and career

 Fleischner moved to Vienna with his parents in 1946.
 He attended primary and secondary school in Vienna, graduating in 1962.
 After that he studied mathematics and physics at the University of Vienna; his main teachers were Nikolaus Hofreiter and Edmund Hlawka.
 He obtained his PhD degree in 1968; his official PhD supervisor was Edmund Hlawka, and his PhD thesis was entitled Sätze über Eulersche Graphen mit speziellen Eigenschaften, Sätze über die Existenz von Hamiltonschen Linien.
 However, Herbert Izbicki was the actual supervisor since he was a graph theorist.
 Fleischner started his academic career as an assistant at the Technical University of Vienna.
-The academic years 1970/71 and 1972/72 he spent at SUNY Binghamton as postdoctoral research associate and assistant professor; 1972/73 he spent at the Institute for Advanced Study as visiting member on the basis of an NSF grant.
+The academic years 1970/71 and 1971/72 he spent at SUNY Binghamton as postdoctoral research associate and assistant professor; 1972/73 he spent at the Institute for Advanced Study as visiting member on the basis of an NSF grant.
 After that he returned to Vienna and started working at the Austrian Academy of Sciences (ÖAW), first at the Institute for Information Processing, then at the Institute of Discrete Mathematics.
-He worked at the ÖAW until the end of 2002, but took leaves to work at Memphis State University (now Memphis University, 1977), MIT (1978, Max Kade Grant), University of Zimbabwe (Academic Staff Development Project sponsored by Österreichischer Entwicklungskooperation and UNESCO, 1997–1999), West Virginia University (2002).
-He als worked at Texas A&M University (SS 2003 und SS 2006).
+He worked at the ÖAW until the end of 2002, but took leave to work at Memphis State University (now Memphis University, 1977), MIT (1978, Max Kade Grant), University of Zimbabwe (Academic Staff Development Project sponsored by Österreichischer Entwicklungskooperation and UNESCO, 1997–1999), West Virginia University (2002).
+He also worked at Texas A&M University (SS 2003 und SS 2006).